Teckas-Technologies/jobreadydevs-30days-challenge/Readme.md

     - Use environment variables for sensitive data (e.g., database URI).

 3. Add a start script in your `package.json`:
+    - This allows you to run your server using the npm start command.
     ```json
     "scripts": {
         "start": "node server.js"